 Oakland is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 413,775 people and 113 constituent neighborhoods, Oakland is the eighth largest community in California.
-Oakland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 433,823 people and 116 constituent neighborhoods, Oakland is the eighth largest community in California.
+Much of the housing stock in Oakland was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Oakland are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Also of interest is that Oakland has more people living here who work in computers and math than 95% of the places in the US.